alexpclarke/Unikernel-Exploration/3 - Xen and Dom0.md

 # 3 - Xen and Dom0

 To run Xen as our hypervisor, we will need to have four files: the Xen binary; the Dom0 kernel; the Dom0 ramdisk; and the device tree blob.
 Once we have all of these files, we will use the imagebuilder tool to create a U-Boot script.

+I initially wanted to use Yocto Poky to simplify this process but as of July 2021, the meta-virtualization layers provided a significantly outdated version of Xen which did not include the Raspberry Pi 4 support that was added in version 4.14.
+If/when this gets updated, it will provide a much simpler means of building Xen and Dom0.

 ## 3.1: Building the Xen binary